chungtit/neural-ode/README.md

 ## Neural Ordinary Differential Equations Network and its Extensions
 The original paper [Neural Ordinary Differential Equations](https://arxiv.org/pdf/1806.07366.pdf) that received the Best Paper Award at NeurIPS18 was very succinct and concise.
-In this Graduation Thesis, we explained step by step to make it clearer and easier to understand.
+In this Graduation Thesis, we explained step by step to make it easier to understand.

 There are 3 remarkable things :